craftcms/docs/docs/4.x/config/app.md

             return Craft::createObject($config);
         },
     ],
+    // ...
 ];
 ```

+The specific properties that you can (or must) use in the configuration object will differ based on the specified mutex class—check the driver’s documentation for instructions.

 ::: warning
-Pay careful attention to the structure of the configuration object: we’re only modifying the existing `mutex` component’s nested _driver_ property and leaving the rest of its config as-is.
-The mutex _component_ should always be an instance of <craft4:craft\mutex\Mutex>,
+The primary mutex _component_ should always be an instance of <craft4:craft\mutex\Mutex>.
+We’re only modifying the existing `mutex` component’s nested _driver_ property and leaving the rest of its config as-is!
 :::

 ## Modules